eveningwater/my-web-projects/README_en.md

 The first 20` demos of the `web` project implemented by the native `js` of this project refer to the Chinese version implemented by [vanilla-web-projects](https://github.com/bradtraversy/vanillawebprojects), although many The code draws on the original project, but it is also different from the original project, because the logic code is completely inconsistent, and each project has been expanded accordingly, and subsequent projects are written for their usual accumulation.

+> angular directory: example done mostly with angular.js

-> animate directory: mainly use some examples completed by animation library.
+> animate directory: Examples done mainly using some animation libraries.

-> CSS Catalog: Mainly use simple HTML and CSS to complete the examples.
+> CSS Table of Contents: Examples done mostly using simple HTML and CSS.

-> echarts directory: mainly use the visualization chart examples completed by echarts.
+> echarts directory: Examples of visual diagrams done mainly using echarts.

-> JQuery catalog: Examples mainly completed with jQuery.
+> JQuery Catalog: Examples done mostly using jQuery.

-> js directory: mainly use HTML, CSS, JavaScript to complete the example.
+> js directory: Examples done mainly using HTML, CSS, JavaScript.

-> React Catalog: Examples are mainly completed using React.js.
+React catalog: Examples done mostly using React.js.

-> threejs directory: mainly use three.js to complete the example [includes an AR example completed by easy AR API].
+> threejs directory: Examples done mainly using three.js [including an AR example done with the easy AR API].

-> vue directory: mainly use vue.js to complete the example.
+> vue directory: Examples done mainly using vue.js.

-> typescript-directory:mainly use typescript to complete the example.

-> demo directory: a collection of demos for some small functions.
+> typescript directory: examples done mostly using typescript.

-> home directory: the official website of this project, built using vuepress.
+> home directory: the official website of this project, built with vuepress.

-> website directory: the personal responsive website.
+> website directory: Personal responsive website.

+> php directory: example done using php and frontend.

-> plugins directory: Collection of plugins written in JavaScript.
+> plugins directory: A collection of plugins written via JavaScript.

-> error directory:the error html.
+> searchError directory: some bad html.

-> scripts directory:A collection of script files for running.
+> scripts directory: A collection of script files for running.

+> utils directory: some utility functions.

+> gh-pages directory: official website, personal website and source code (deployment) of 50 sample websites.

+> other directory: some other useful information.

 If you feel that this project helps you learn, I hope you don’t be stingy with star.